What I’m doing right now…

 Author

-Since Managing Multiple Projects came out in 2022, I’m busy talking about that topic and sharing it with different audiences.
+Since the second edition of Managing Multiple Projects came out in 2025, I’m busy talking about that topic and sharing it with different audiences.

 I also write a weekly newsletter which is a good way to get my thoughts on paper about the state of project management at the moment and to share the more personal insights that you don’t get to see on this blog.
 If you join the newsletter, you’ll also get some free project management templates.